gtjoseph/DueUI/README.md

 Take some time now to familiarize yourself with the default config file.
-It's (hold on to your knickers) about 1700 lines but it's heavily commented and includes things you don't actually need for illustration purposes.
+It's (hold on to your knickers) about 1700 lines but it's heavily commented and includes things for illustration purposes that you don't actually need.

 ### A few notes about dimensions and position: